2021 Message to the Membership

 Brian W. Doyle

-The responsibility of the Supervisory Committee, who are elected by the membership, is to ensure the sound operation of First U.S. In 2018, long-time Supervisory Committee member Alan Stroppini retired, and Karen McDougal filled the vacant position.
+The responsibility of the Audit Committee is to ensure the sound operation of First U.S.

-Also in 2018, the Supervisory Committee engaged the accounting firm RSM US, LLP to conduct the annual certified audit.
+In 2020, the Audit Committee engaged the accounting firm RSM US, LLP to conduct the annual certified audit.
 First U.S. continues to be well managed, financially sound and in compliance with generally accepted accounting principles.